timacdonald/framework/pr.md

 $htmlString = Cache::value(new LaravelWebsite); // Does not hit the cache and re-uses the existing HtmlString instance
 ```

-Keep in mind that modifications to the memoized object will be persistent across retrievals:
+Keep in mind as the object is re-used, any mutations to the memoized object will be persistent across retrievals:

 ```php
 <?php